remix-run/react-router/docs/framework/how-to/route-module.md

 }
 ```

 This function is only ever run on the server.
 On the initial server render, it will provide data to the HTML document.
-On navigations in the browser, Remix will call the function via [`fetch`][fetch] from the browser.
+On navigations in the browser, React Router will call the function via [`fetch`][fetch] from the browser.

 This means you can talk directly to your database, use server-only API secrets, etc. Any code that isn't used to render the UI will be removed from the browser bundle.